-Darby, which currently owns the property, occupied both parcels (80 Banks Avenue and 100 Banks Avenue) from 1978 to 2000 as a pharmaceutical product warehouse and distribution center.
+Darby, which recently sold the property to Avalon, occupied both parcels (80 Banks Avenue and 100 Banks Avenue) from 1978 to 2000 as a pharmaceutical product warehouse and distribution center.

 The chlorinated solvent, tetrachloroethylene (PCE), was first identified on the property, during a Phase II investigation performed in November 2003 as part of the due diligence by a potential purchaser of the property.
-The PCE is believed to have been released between 1972 and 1978 during the tenancy of Downen Zeir Knits.
+The PCE is believed to have been released between 1972 and 1978 during the tenancy of Downen Zeir Knits